 I will use the term “recommended” loosely, as these are Apps that I enjoy and found through many different Pro-Privacy Resources…but we all must self-govern.
 Many of them are simple and require minimal permissions.

 Just FYI, we began adding those repositories to our phones in 2024.
+If you are performing a fresh start-up or a factory reset, then you may want to add repositories in F-droid or Droid-ify.

 deGoogled FOSS Apps that I use will have *.
 Mega, Internxt, Protonmail, Gboard & Brave are on Aurora Store.